Lower readmissions and costs. See the CCM claims data.

 7 Challenges in Delivering High-Quality Care to Patients with Chronic Conditions

-According to the CDC, 90% of the nation’s $4.1 trillion annual healthcare expenditures are for patients with chronic and mental health conditions.
-The Milken Institute also reported that chronic conditions and their respective productivity losses cost the U.S. economy over $1 trillion annually.
+According to the CDC, 90% of the nation’s $4.1 trillion annual healthcare expenditures are for patients with chronic physical and mental health conditions.
 Delivering high-quality care to chronically ill patients has never been more pressing.

-However, managing chronic conditions presents a unique set of challenges for healthcare providers.
-Chronic conditions require providers to make ongoing investments in patient education, care coordination, and preventive care.
-Chronic conditions also require patients to become activated in the self-management of their conditions, alter lifestyle and dietary habits, and adhere to medications, tests, and screenings.
+However, chronic conditions require providers to make ongoing investments in patient education, care coordination, and preventive care.
+Chronic conditions also require patients to self-manage their conditions, alter their lifestyle and dietary habits, and adhere to medications, tests, and screenings.

-In this article, we will explore common healthcare challenges presented by chronic conditions and offer solutions to help your practice overcome these obstacles.
+In this article, we will explore common healthcare challenges presented by chronic conditions and offer solutions, like Chronic Care Management, to help your practice overcome these obstacles.

-1. Managing CCM with insufficient time and resources
+1. Managing chronic conditions with insufficient time and resources

 Learn more: The benefits of Annual Wellness Visits.